 The ‘Toy’ group, referring to the smaller breed of dogs has become rather popular across the world.
 This classification generally includes dogs weighing in at 15 to 20lbs maximum.
 In the UK the top five popular small breeds are the Cocker Spaniel, French Bulldog, Pug, Border Terrier and the Miniature Schnauzer.
 These breeds were identified via breeding and purchasing patterns published in the UK by The Kennel Club and other such forums articles and discussions.
-All dogs big and small need exercise and a dog walker can help ensure your pooch gets a regular exercise , do make sure the dog walker has proper dog walking insurance for UK.
+All dogs, big and small need exercise and a dog walker can help ensure your pooch gets a regular exercise, do make sure the dog walker has dog walking insurance.

 These small breeds have become a rather convenient choice for those that have small spaces and would love to have a dog for a pet.
 Let us have a look at the general personality and other characteristics that make these special dogs.
 If you take your dog out on a regular basis, you might consider investing in a car dog ramp to make it easy to get your pet in and out of your car or van.
 Further, to keep your dog safe and in the one place you could go that extra mile and buy a dog car seat.